 My daughter named it.
 I just had to build it.

-She wanted a coloring page of a dragon learning to cook pasta.
+My daughter wanted a coloring page of a dragon learning to cook pasta.
 Not a generic dragon — this specific dragon, in an apron, at a stove, with pasta.
 Nothing like that existed anywhere.
 So I said I’d make one.

 She named it too.
 She saw the little robot in the app and announced it was a cook.
 Robot Cooks Drawings.
 Non-negotiable.